GSU-Analytics/studentids_break_for_sql/README.md

-# studentids_break_for_sql
-If needing to search for a large number of student ID's, this allows you to break PIDMS or WHKEYS into groups of 1000 structured for a SQL query WHERE clause
+# Automated SQL PIDM and WHKEY Search Breakups:

+**Purpose:**

+Since SQL will not let you search search for more than 1000 specified student identifying id's (WHKEY, PIDM, PantherID's) per "where studeintid in ()" clause, this allows you to search for a large number of student ID's at one time.
+This code will read in a csv or excel doc of student ID's , preface which type of ID it is (PIDM, WHKEY, or Pantherid), and then export it into a .txt script to be copied into your sql script.

+## How to Use: